nodef/extra-array/README.md

 > provided as a convenience for access elements from the end of the array.
 > However, negative indices can be thought of as referring to a virtual mirrored
 > version of the original array, which can be counter-intuitive and make it
 > harder to reason about the behavior of functions that use them.
-We are working
+Prevents the
-> on a solution to this problem.
-Any suggestions are welcome.
+> direct use of `+` operator.
+We are working on a solution to this problem.
+Any
+> suggestions are welcome.

 [array]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array
 [jsDelivr CDN]: https://cdn.jsdelivr.net/npm/extra-array.web/index.js